Great Cars, sausages, and the Oktoberfest are a few things everyone associates with Germany, but besides these, what is Germany famous for?

-In the following article, I’m going to show and explain all the things that Germany is really famous for and what you should visit to experience it.
-So, When you think of Germany, what do you remember?
+In the following article, we will show and explain all the things that Germany is famous for and what you should visit to experience it.
+So, when you think of Germany, what do you remember?

-Things Germany is famous for
+11 Things Germany is famous for

 The picture of a typical person from Germany is simple.
 They’re drinking a lot of beer, eating Bavarian veal sausage and sauerkraut, and always wearing leather trousers and dirndl dresses.
 Although this is not a typical German person, you can often find people dressed like this in Bavaria, especially during the Oktoberfest!

-All in all, Germany is historically rich and it’s recommended to visit the castles.
+All in all, Germany is historically rich, and it’s recommended to visit the castles.

 World War I

-The first world war took place from 1914 until 1918 and nearly 20 million people had to die.
+The first world war took place from 1914 until 1918, and nearly 20 million people had to die.
 On the first August 1914, Germany declared war on Russia.

-This topic is very complex though and there is a lot more to say!
+This topic is very complex, though, and there is a lot more to say!

 World War II, the Nazis, and concentration camps

 The Berlin Wall was the separation between the German Democratic Republic and the other three areas of Berlin.
-The Wall was built in the year 1961 to stop people from refuge in Western Germany.
+The Wall was built in 1961 to stop people from refuge in Western Germany.
 The famous fall of the Berlin Wall was in November 1989.

-After the Second World War Germany (West Germany) experienced an economic miracle.
+After the Second World War, Germany (West Germany) experienced an economic miracle.
 Today the German economy is growing and belongs among the strongest in the world.
 In Europe, Germany is also known as the biggest export nation.
 In fact, Germany is well known as the powerhouse of the European economy due to its industrial efficiency.

-But be aware, driving on an Autobahn doesn’t directly mean that you can drive as fast as you want to.
+But be aware, driving on an Autobahn doesn’t directly mean that you can go as fast as you want to.
 There has to be a sign that tells you that you can drive with unlimited speed.

 While driving with sporty cars on the Autobahn is fun, there is something also famous but and sporty in Germany – Football.